Seanhetzel/adventure_archive_frontend/README.md

 # Adventure Archive

-Platform where users can share archeological sites and amazing places.
-Its sorta like Reddit because its a discussion platform for sharing/talking about archeological sites and sorta like Instagram because users scroll can through sites and leave comments much like Instagram.
+Platform where users can share archaeological sites and amazing places.
+Its sorta like Reddit because its a discussion platform for sharing/talking about archaeological sites and sorta like Instagram because users scroll can through sites and leave comments much like Instagram.

 https://seanhetzel.github.io/adventure_archive_frontend/index.html